Luxury and a View of the Castle. Vladimír šMicer Has Opened a Hotel in the Dancing House With 21 Rooms

 The notion that it is a unique building is demonstrated, for example, by the fact that the French chose it for a quiz during their presidency of the European Union among four buildings that characterize modern European architecture.

 In two decades, the Dancing House racked up numerous awards and became one of the most photographed buildings in Prague.
 Since December 2013, the building has been owned by Prague Property Management.

 The house stands on a site where a vacant space was left after the bombing of Prague.
 In the early 90s, Vlado Milunić came up with the idea of its development along with the president at the time, Václav Havel.
 Originally, it was going to be a house filled with mostly cultural purpose, shops or refreshments.

 “It was easy to design and build such a house with the support of Václav Havel with an unlimited budget and with Gehry in the euphoria after the Velvet Revolution.
-My first project was very crazy, so we and the Dutch investor looked for an architect who would endorse it with his name.
+My first project was very crazy, so the Dutch investor and I looked for an architect who would endorse it with his name.
 We first approached Jean Nouvel, but a building on an area of 500 square meters was too small and unimpressive for him.
-Through Nouvel we received a contact for Frank Gehry, who happened to be in Geneva as a member of the jury in early 1992.
+Through Nouvel, we received a connection for Frank Gehry, who happened to be in Geneva as a member of the jury in early 1992.
 Thus began our amazing collaboration,” recalls Vlado Milunić.